sCrypt-Inc/scryptlib/README.md

     },
     ...
   ],
-  "asm": "$pubKeyHash OP_OVER OP_HASH160 ..."    // locking script of the contract in ASM format }
+  "asm": "$pubKeyHash OP_OVER OP_HASH160 ..."    // locking script of the contract in ASM format, including placeholders for constructor parameters
+}
 ```